A detailed list of the top tourist attractions in Scotland

 Scotland, you will soon notice, is all about the castles.
 It’s hard to take a pick (which is why I wrote a list of the most beautiful castles in Scotland, you really should check out), but, to me, Eilean Donan is the one Castle in Scotland you have to see.
 It’s hard to capture with words, just how beautiful the whole setting is.

 Pro tip: Check a tide chart before your visit, as you don’t want to see the castle with just slick algae covered rocks around it.
+Best visit Eilean Donan on your way to the Isle of Skye

 4) Watching Puffins in Scotland

 Puffins might just be the cutest animals on this planet.
 The very curious birds can be observed in many places in Scotland.
 The very best place to see them is a very tiny Islands called Lunga.
 I wrote a full report on what to expect there.
-I’ll just you a bit, though: 4.000 Puffins in one spot!
+I’ll spoiler you a bit, though: 4.000 Puffins in one spot!

 Important notice: Puffins can only be observed on land from mid-May to mid-August!

 Not very far away from Lunga, is another epic highlight.
 You might have heard of the Giant’s Causeway in Ireland and similar rock formations in Iceland.
 Well, I’ll tell you a secret – Scotland has a whole island that beats them all.
 It’s called Staffa.
 When you approach it, it’s very hard to image this was not, in fact, man-made!
+Oban is a good place to start a day trip to the fantastic island

 Pro tip: Book your trip way in advance, as there are only a couple of tourist agencies offering this trip and tickets sell out fast.